Cyborgscode/Personal-Voice-Assistent/README.txt

 "stoppe {TERM}"				   "film" "video" "musik" "audio" refer to teh configured players

 "starte {TERM}				-> starts apps  {TERM} => "blender" "wetter" "karte" "karten" "kartenapp" "firefox" "netflix" "windy" "openoffice" "emailprogramm"
-"öffne  {TERM}
+"öffne  {TERM}				# ALIAS of starte
+"öffne {TYPE} mit {APP}"		-> takes the last search result for {TYPE} and opens it with {TERM} .
+This implies, that you did a search before.

-"ich möchte {TERM} hören"		-> search for musik files matching TERM, where TERM kann have more than one word. on Success the audioplayer gets informed
+"ich möchte {TERM} hören"		-> search for musik files matching TERM, where TERM can have more than one word. on Success the audioplayer gets informed

 "was ist da zu hören"			-> ask audioplay about trackinfos "was ist gerazu zu hören"